 All the members of SoCo Scoot have their individual preferences in equipment.
 It’s like all things, we want our personalities to show through our choice of scooter like our choice of scooter color or the clothes we wear.
 Most of the regulars who join SoCo Scoot on our weekly rides or pub crawls motor around on 50cc to 250cc bikes, but occasionally, someone will show up on a “maxiscoot” and give us a glimpse into a bit wilder personality type.

-Driving for a limo service is what pays my bills, but the time I spend scooting around on days off gives me a sense of freedom that a car – even a luxury car, cannot compare.
+After leaving work at Toronto real estate drone photography I would spend a lot of time scooting around on days off which gave me a sense of freedom that a car – even a luxury car, cannot compare.
 How do you go about finding the scooter that fits your personality?
 Research is all over the web, but from 14 years of personal experience, allow me to share my thoughts.